ichux/proxy-local-https/README.md

+## Proxy Local HTTPS
+This project uses `uvicorn` to demonstrate:
+- how to send a post request to `OpenSearch`
+- use self generated certificate with it `uvicorn`
+- send direct requests to `uvicorn` through `curl`
+- proxy requests to `uvicorn` through `mitmproxy`
+- how to use all generated pem/key files

 ## Assumptions made:
 - You have your environment set up and in a virtual environment
 - You have an OpenSearch node or cluster running on https://localhost:9200
-- Minimum Python version: 3.10
+- Minimum `Python` version: *3.10*
-- Your port `18080` is accessible, else, replace it with `$RANDOM`.
+- Your port `18080` is accessible, else, replace it with `$RANDOM`
-- If you replaced your port with `$RANDOM`, also be sure to replace it with the real value where you see `18080`.
+- If you replaced your port with `$RANDOM`, be sure to replace it with the real value when you see `18080`

 ## Set up
 1. Activate your virtual environment